 Chambers’ partying and lack of a moral compass eventually led him down a path toward headline-making murder when he strangled 18-year-old Jennifer Levin in cold blood in 1986.

 A Working-Class Kid In An Elite World

 Judging by appearances, Robert Chambers came from an elite family.
 The youngster attended some of the premier prep schools in New York and Connecticut and later attended a private university in Boston, but in reality, the man who would become known as the “Preppy Killer” wasn’t very well-off at all.

-Born in 1966 to hardworking Robert Chambers Sr., a video cassette distributor and later a credit manager, and a private duty nurse, Phyllis, Chambers endured his parents’ divorce and went on to live with his mother full-time.
+Born in 1966 to hardworking Robert Chambers Sr., a video cassette distributor and later a credit manager, and Phyllis, a private duty nurse, Robert Chambers Jr. endured his parents’ divorce and went on to live with his mother full-time.
 Phyllis worked hard to pay for Chambers’ prep schools, though he did often receive scholarship money.